-Elbit Systems (ESLT) CEO, Bezhalel Machlis on Q1 2020 Results - Earnings Call Transcript

 During the quarter, we drew additional cash from our existing credit facilities to increase our financial flexibility.
 We utilized some of our financial resources to secure our supply chain and build buffer inventories to mitigate the potential impacts of COVID-19.
 The extent of the impact of COVID-19 on the company’s performance will depend on future developments, including the duration and spread of the pandemic, the measures adopted by governments to limit the spread of the pandemic, and resulting actions that may be taken by our customers and our supply chain.

-Turning now to our results, as we do every quarter, we will provide you with both our results GAAP financial data as well as certain supplemental non-GAAP information.
+Turning now to our results, as we do every quarter, we will provide you with both our regular GAAP financial data as well as certain supplemental non-GAAP information.
 We believe that this non-GAAP information provides additional detail to help understand the performance of the ongoing business.
-You will find all the detailed GAAP financial data as well as the non-GAAP information and a reconciliation in today’s press release.
+You may find all the detailed GAAP financial data as well as the non-GAAP information and the reconciliation in today’s press release.

 Overall, we are satisfied with our performance in the quarter.
 We booked a number of significant contracts that indicate continued momentum across our end markets and sustained demand for our products and services.
 Our backlog of $10.8 billion provides good visibility and reflects the long-term nature of our business.
 It generally takes time to finalize contracts in our industry, but once we book them they often provide many years of revenues.